igabbita/Socket-Program/README.md

     > ./client2 rohan.sdsu.edu [Port_No]

 Order of Execution

-1. Login & Run Server.
+1. Login & Run Server
 2. Login and Run  Client 1 followed by Client 2